UlysseM/GSBOT/README.md

  -Typing /help will give you the list of all available commands

+✓ An automatic takeover feature:

+ -Can easily takeover your broadcast, without having to disconnect all your listeners.
+If you don't have a broadcast running, no worries, it will copy the settings of your last broadcast.

 ✓ A never ending broadcast:

  -If the queue runs out, the bot will just pick a random song from your collection.